ParadiseSS13/Paradise/tgui/docs/converting-old-nano-interfaces.md

-# Converting old tgui interfaces to tgui-next
+# Converting old NanoUI interfaces to TGUI

-This guide is going to assume you already know roughly how tgui-next works, how to make new uis, etc. It's mostly aimed at helping translate concepts between tgui and tgui-next, and clarify some confusing parts of the transition.
+This guide is going to assume you already know roughly how tgui-next works, how to make new uis, etc. It's mostly aimed at helping translate concepts between nano and tgui-next, and clarify some confusing parts of the transition.

 ## Backend